bordercore/bordercore/README.md

 curl -XPUT http://localhost:9201/bordercore_test -H "Content-Type: application/json" -d @$MAPPINGS
 ```

-If you need to delete the =bordercore_test= instance and start fresh, run this:
+If you need to delete the `bordercore_test` instance and start fresh, run this:

 ```bash
 cd $INSTALL_DIR/bordercore_project/
 make reset_elasticsearch
 ```

-Elasticsearch is installed in the ~/usr/share/elasticsearch~ directory in the Docker image.
+Elasticsearch is installed in the `/usr/share/elasticsearch` directory in the Docker image.